SamisDone/AI-Powered-Hospital-Management-System/PROJECT_STRUCTURE.md

 - **Patient Pages** (`/pages/patient/`)
   - `PatientDashboard.tsx`: Overview for patients (upcoming appointments, recent prescriptions).
   - `MedicalRecordsPage.tsx`: Portal for patients to upload and view their medical history.
-  - `PrescriptionsPage.tsx`: List of issued medications with real-time status updates.
+  - `PrescriptionsPage.tsx`: List of issued medications and tests with real-time status updates.
+  - `TestBookingPage.tsx`: Interface for patients to book diagnostic tests prescribed by doctors.
+  - `BillingPage.tsx`: Searchable list of all patient bills with PDF download options.
 - **Core Pages** (`/pages/`)
   - `LandingPage.tsx`: The public face of MediHub.
   - `NotificationsPage.tsx`: Real-time alerts for all user types.